GauravShukla07/InventoryTracker/replit.md

 ## Overview

 This is a full-stack asset management system built with React (frontend) and Express.js (backend).
-The application allows users to track, transfer, and manage organizational assets with features for repairs, warranties, and comprehensive reporting.
-It uses a modern tech stack with TypeScript, shadcn/ui components, Drizzle ORM, and PostgreSQL.
+The application allows users to track, transfer, and manage organizational assets with features for role-based access control, repair tracking, and comprehensive reporting.

 ## User Preferences